Warbo/chriswarbo-net/blog/2020-05-22-metric_red_herring.md

  - 10mm = 1cm
  - 1kN = 1000N

 However, this is a red herring!
+Here are the "proper" reasons why metric is a better system (although not perfect; see the "remaining problems" section for ways it can be improved, and why some of my claims are technically wrong!).

 ## Metric Isn't Powers-of-Ten ##